leaningtech/cheerpj-applet-runner/README.md

 Bugs and Questions
 -------

-We welcome any feedback and bug report, either through the Extension itself or on GitHub.
+We welcome any feedback and bug report, either through the Extension/Add-On itself (click on icon + "Report bug") or on [GitHub](https://github.com/leaningtech/cheerpj-appletrunner/issues).

 We aim at supporting as many Java applets as possible, and eventually Java WebStart applications.